gmtsciencedev/microbiome-pipeline-benchmarking/README.md

 --|--
-[scitq](https://github.com/gmtsciencedev/scitq)|A task distribution system used to generate and analyse the samples [scitq-examples](https://github.com/gmtsciencedev/scitq-examples)|The code used to generate and analyse the samples [dataverse](#)|The dataverse where the simulated samples are available
+[scitq](https://github.com/gmtsciencedev/scitq)|A task distribution system used to generate and analyse the samples [scitq-examples](https://github.com/gmtsciencedev/scitq-examples)|The code used to generate and analyse the samples [containers](https://hub.docker.com/u/gmtscience)|The containers used in the code mentionned above (except for [CAMISIM container](https://hub.docker.com/r/cami/camisim)).
+They can all be used with or without scitq.
+[container source](https://github.com/gmtsciencedev/bioit-dockers)|The source code of above mentionned containers [dataverse](#)|The dataverse where the simulated samples are available

 Locally in this repository: